SushantGagneja/Neural-Network/README.md

 ## Known limitations

 - No dropout or batch normalization.
 - Training is strictly CPU-bound.
-While it utilizes SSE SIMD vectorization for hot paths, it does not currently implement AVX-512 extensions for maximum wide-vector throughput.
+While it utilizes 128-bit SSE SIMD vectorization for hot paths, it does not currently extend to AVX2 256-bit wide-vector instructions for further throughput gains.

 ## License

 MIT